Triumph Bonneville Speedmaster

 Triumph has launched the Bonneville Speedmaster Gold Line in India.
 To know what's special about it compared to the standard model, check out our report.

 The standard model is priced at Rs 11,95,000 and the Gold Line model retails at Rs 12,75,000 (both ex-showroom Delhi).
 The 2021 model offers a cleaner motor, new colours, and slightly revised ergonomics.

 It gets generous chrome treatment and sports an all-round retro appearance.
 The Triumph Bobber is powered by a BS6-compliant 1200cc liquid-cooled, parallel-twin motor generating 78PS and 106Nm of torque.
 It’s mated to a 6-speed gearbox.
 With all the metal around, the bike tips the scales at 263kg.

 On the features front, it gets two riding modes, cruise control, switchable traction control, torque-assist clutch, and all-LED lighting.

 The Speedmaster uses a twin-cradle frame, with suspension duties taken care of by 47mm Showa cartridge forks and a monoshock RSU with linkage and preload adjustment.
 Braking hardware comprises twin 310mm front discs (with Brembo 2-piston sliding axial callipers) and a 255mm single disc at the rear.
 Dual-channel ABS comes standard.

 Triumph Bonneville Speedmaster Price

-The price of Triumph Bonneville Speedmaster starts at Rs.
-11,75,000.
-Triumph Bonneville Speedmaster is offered in 1 variant - Bonneville Speedmaster 2021 which comes at a price tag of Rs.
-11,75,000.
+The price of Triumph Bonneville Speedmaster in India starts at Rs.
+12,05,000 and goes upto Rs.
+12,85,000.
+Triumph Bonneville Speedmaster comes with 2 variants which includes Bonneville Speedmaster STD.
+The top variant is Bonneville Speedmaster Chrome Edition which comes at a price tag of Rs.
+12,85,000.